refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 ### `onMutationSuccess`

-It's a callback function that will be called after the mutation is successful.
+`onMutationSuccess` is a callback function that will be called after the mutation is successful.

 It receives the following parameters: